Teaching English in Taiwan: Living in Taiwan

 • Ask other foreign teachers which taxi companies are safe and reliable.

-• Choose a taxi that is metered, and make sure meter is working.
+• Choose a taxi that is metered, and make sure the meter is working before getting in.

 • Choose a taxi driver that appears to be well-groomed with a well-kept car.